Sociology of knowledge: Robert K. Merton

-Legitimation code theory
+Legitimation Code Theory

-Legitimation code theory (LCT) emerged as a framework for the study of knowledge and education and is now being used to analyse a growing range of social and cultural practices across increasingly different institutional and national contexts, both within and beyond education.
-The approach primarily builds on the work of Basil Bernstein and Pierre Bourdieu.
+Legitimation Code Theory (LCT) emerged as a framework for the study of knowledge and education and is now being used to analyse a growing range of social and cultural practices across increasingly different institutional and national contexts, both within and beyond education.
+The approach primarily builds on the work of Basil Bernstein (1924-2000) and of Pierre Bourdieu (1930-2002).
 It also integrates insights from sociology (including Durkheim, Marx, Weber and Foucault), systemic functional linguistics, philosophy (such as Karl Popper and critical realism), early cultural studies, anthropology (especially Mary Douglas and Ernest Gellner), and other approaches.
-The LCT-Centre for Knowledge-Building is at the University of Sydney.
-Parlo Singh, a sociologist of education, has been highly critical of how LCT builds on the work of Basil Bernstein suggesting that LCT is a masculinist framework that neglects the feminist turn in Bernstein's work.